pmurphy316/Week-16-Homework-Submission-File-Penetration-Testing-1/class_2_Week_16_Penetration_Testing_1_Homework_SubmissionFile.md

 - Bonus command to output results into a new text file named `zenmapscan.txt`:

 - Zenmap vulnerability script command: nmap -T4 -F --script ftp-vsftpd-backdoor 192.168.0.10 > zenmapscan.txt
+  Use Zenmap's scripting engine to identify a vulnerability associated with the service running on the 139/445 port from your previous scan.
 - Once you have identified this vulnerability, answer the following questions for your client:

   1. What is the vulnerability:

   2. Why is it dangerous:

-  3. What mitigation strategies can you recommendations for the client to protect their server:
+  3. What mitigation strategies can you recommendations for the client to protect their server: Use a firewall to protect ports 139/445

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.